 Morton Harwood - Exercise Science

 Morton has maintained a perfect 4.0 GPA throughout his graduate studies at NMU.
 He is a consistent and active participant in class discussions and problem solving endeavors and has set the standard for students in the program.
-In additions to his academic work, Morton has served as a graduate teaching assistant for the School of Health, Physical Education and Recreation for two years.
+In additions to his academic work, Morton has served as a graduate teaching assistant for the School of Health and Human Performance for two years.
 Morty’s students rate him very highly as an instructor both in health promotion activity classes and course laboratory sessions such as anatomical kinesiology.
 He has also served as a volunteer tutor and study sessions facilitator for human anatomy students.
 Morty has exemplified professionalism and a keen interest in the material, which helps students engage in the course and apply it to their lives.
 He has been an asset in maintaining the quality of the department is undergraduate course offerings.
 While at NMU, Morty has received certifications from professional organizations including the National Strength and Conditioning Association and the American Red Cross.
 He has presented at the 1st Annual Exercise is Medicine Conference, Marquette General Hospital and to the NMU Student Leader Fellowship Program.
 He has an exemplary work ethic and is someone whose value to our service programs has been extraordinary.
 Morton plans to continue his studies at the Ph.D. level.

 2012-2013 Outstanding Graduating Senior Award